Driving band

 A driving band or rotating band is a band of soft metal near the base of an artillery shell, often made of gilding metal, copper, or lead.
-When the shell is fired, the pressure of the propellant swages the metal into the rifling of the barrel and forms a seal; this seal prevents the gases from blowing past the shell, and engages the barrel's rifling to spin-stabilize the shell.
+When the shell is fired, the pressure of the propellant swages the metal into the rifling of the barrel and forms a gas seal; this seal prevents the gases from blowing past the shell and engages the barrel's rifling to spin-stabilize the shell.

 Purpose

 The rotating band has three essential functions: